 The group is uniquely positioned to exploit the wealth of in-house expertise offered by other groups at RAL Space, such as Mechanical Engineering and Systems Engineering, where collaborative working allows us to participate in and promote development and testing of unique hardware and software systems.

 Primarily, the group focus on projects aimed at furthering and benchmarking space robotic systems for use on planned and conceptual ESA missions.
 The group has been involved in a number of benchmarking and Verification and Validation (V&V) field trials for ESA.
-The goal of these filed test is to test functionality of different systems such as navigation or instruments and to assess their performance.
+The goal of these fields test is to test functionality of different systems such as navigation or instruments and to assess their performance.
 The group has experience in field trial management and support and bespoke, rugged and versatile rover platforms.

 The group is also involved in more terrestrial applications surrounding the use of custom designed ground robots for farming, mining and other applications.
 This work is augmented with the group’s experience in the operation and use of UAV platforms for aerial imaging and digital elevation model (DEM) generation as well as high resolution NDVI and spectrograph imaging, where the group are involved in exploring novel ways of using both ground and aerial systems within agriculture and other areas.